Schedule a Free Consultation | We Are Available 24/7 | Hablamos Español

 Laws regarding fingerprinting are very clear and they do not vary by state.
 This is due to the fact that the U.S. Supreme Court has ruled that submitting fingerprints is not protected under the Fifth Amendment.
 If you refuse to get fingerprinted, you may face the additional charge of obstruction of justice.

-Working with a Fort Worth Criminal Defense Attorney
+Working With a Fort Worth Criminal Defense Attorney

 Many people wonder, “Do I need to provide physical samples after my arrest?”
 There is no easy answer to this question.
 The answer differs on a case-by-case basis.